HanWenfang/syncless/trunk/README.txt

   BaseHTTPRequestHandler + BaseHTTPServer applications, CherryPy applications, web.py applications, and Google webapp applications (not supporting most other Google AppEngine technologies) as well
-* combination of Syncless and (Twisted or Tornado) in the same process
+* combination of Syncless and (Twisted, Tornado or asyncore) in the same process

 Requirements
 ~~~~~~~~~~~~